MRU-CSIS-3512-001-202301-LAB/instructions/tut-01-intro/readme.md

     _**Aside:** So yes - you can have multiple Codespaces!
 There is some limit per organization (I think it's two), so eventually you will need to delete Codespaces...**so remember to push your work before deleting that box!**_

-2. Get into "real" VS Code, connected to your new Codespace.
+1. Get into "real" VS Code, connected to your new Codespace.

-5. Let's make a simple web page to display, using the power of [Emmet](https://code.visualstudio.com/docs/editor/emmet).
+1. Let's make a simple web page to display, using the power of [Emmet](https://code.visualstudio.com/docs/editor/emmet).
 Make a new file called `index.html`, open it up in the editor, enter `!`, and hit the Tab key.
 Magic happens:

     |     ![emmet result](images/emmet-result-bordered.png)     |
     |:---------------------------------------------------------:|
     | _Emmet makes writing markup slightly less soul-crushing._ |

-6. Change the title of the page to something that amuses you; add some content to the `<body>` as well.
+1. Change the title of the page to something that amuses you; add some content to the `<body>` as well.
 Save the page.

+> **a short detour into formatting**

+> _Take a moment to set up VS Code so that it formats your HTML nicely everytime you save.
+See if you can figure out how to do this on your own - but I'll give you a hint: take a look under `File > Preferences > Settings` and search for the `default formatter` settings and `format on save` settings that seem appropriate._
+>
+> _Snag JP if you're stuck._

+#### the final push: getting the web server running & looking at your work

 _Now we want to use our Codespace as a web server - we want to browse to this magical virtual machine and take a look at our new web page._

 _The Codespace you've been given has been preconfigured to have an Apache webserver (we'll talk about what that means next week), PHP, and a MariaDB server on it.
 To use the web server, we need to chant a magic incantation to make it come to life._

-7. Open up a terminal in VS Code and issue the command `apache2ctl start`.
+1. Open up a terminal in VS Code and issue the command `apache2ctl start`.

     |               ![start apache](images/start-apache-bordered.png)               |
     |:-----------------------------------------------------------------------------:|
     | _Starting up the Apache web server so you can browse web pages living there._ |

-5. Close the window saying port 80 is available (just x it).
+1. Close the window saying port 80 is available (just x it).

-6. Click on the `8080`, and you'll see some useful icons appear:
+1. Click on the `8080`, and you'll see some useful icons appear:

     |       ![ports](images/ports-bordered.png)       |
     |:-----------------------------------------------:|